 Hiscox, the global specialist insurer was looking to expand outside London.
 York was selected as a new flagship location for 500 staff of underwriters, claims solicitors, sales, marketing and support staff, and a direct-to-consumer centre.
 Intended to promote innovation, the space had to support the firm’s open, customer-focused culture, and brand association with art, ultimately becoming a template for Hiscox offices.

-To win the design competition for the building, KKS collaborated with Make Architects taking a user-led approach, with business function guiding building form.
+To win the design competition for the building, Savills Workplace & Design collaborated with Make Architects taking a user-led approach, with business function guiding building form.
 Collaboration and communication were priorities, revealed in ‘speed dating’ interviews and workshops.
 Hiscox concern was that a growing head count might compromise a successful inclusive culture.

-CAT A elements, lifts, toilets and common parts, efficiently integrated into the base build, exceeded BCO guidelines to future proof the space.
-Setting the look and feel for CAT B interiors to come, treatment of floors, reception and the atrium art café created an harmonious whole, accentuating the basebuild architecture.
+CAT A elements, lifts, toilets and standard parts, efficiently integrated into the base build, exceeded BCO guidelines to future-proof the space.
+Setting the look and feel for CAT B interiors to come, treatment of floors, reception and the atrium art café created a harmonious whole, accentuating the basebuild architecture.
 Drawing the eye upwards, dark leather handrails connect the staircase line to the flowing stone and glass facade, referencing York’s walls.

-Hiscox offices around the world are memorable to visitors and differentiated through the distinctive use of art.
+Hiscox offices worldwide are memorable to visitors and differentiated through the distinctive use of art.
 For Hiscox at York, the building is the art.